Heroin Rehab Will Save Your Life

 Residents of heroin rehab often make lasting connections with recovering addicts, and form a close knit circle with recuperating patients struggling with addiction.
 Heroin rehab at Harbor Village Detox helps patients find the underlying reasons perpetuating abuse.

-Award winning therapists give patients the tools they need to utilize alternative venues to deal with the intense emotions causing drug abuse.
+Our compassionate therapists give patients the tools they need to utilize alternative venues to deal with the intense emotions causing drug abuse.
 Upon graduation from inpatient rehabilitation, recovering patients continue their heroin rehab in outpatient rehabilitation to put their newly developed skills to the test.

 Don’t wait to get the help you need.
 Call us today at (855)767-8285.

 Harbor Village Detox pledges to provide you with the tools to promote lasting longevity and wellness in your journey to sobriety.
 Research shows patients who undergo rehabilitation with medically assisted treatment exponentially reduce their chances of relapse, as opposed to patients who are bullied into abstinence based treatment plans.
 Patients recovering in specialized treatment programs like heroin and alcohol rehabilitation are encouraged to continue their treatment in our sober living community; there patients have the opportunity to get their feet wet, implementing the coping and life management techniques they’ve learned during heroin drug rehab.
 Addiction specialists are close at hand to monitor clients and wean them gradually through medically assisted drug treatment.

 Is Medically Assisted Drug Treatment Right for Me?

 Only you can decide which treatment options suit your individual needs.
 The following is a brief list of questions which can help you decide if medically assisted drug treatment is right for you: